We all want to get happy.

 But the question remains, did you truly live?
 Did you live a happy and fulfilled life or did you waste your time, spinning your wheels and constantly searching for happiness instead of realizing that you have the right and ability to be happy NOW?

-I believe that happiness is a choice and you can create a state of happiness now, TODAY rather than postponing it for some future event that hasn’t occurred.
+I believe that happiness is a choice.
+That you can choose to be a happy person and you can create a state of happiness now, TODAY rather than postponing it for some future event that hasn’t occurred.

 You are the jailor of the cell of your own happiness.
 But few of us realize that we’ve been holding the key all along.